sgriffin10/WebApp_MBTA/instructions.md

 3. **Test out your application and launch to users** (A.K.A. the fun part):

-    The first API we will use is the *MapQuest* (<https://developer.mapquest.com/documentation/geocoding-api/address/get/>).
+    The first API we will use is the [*MapQuest*](https://developer.mapquest.com/documentation/geocoding-api/address/get/).
 This tool (among other things) allows you to specify a place name or address and receive its latitude and longitude.
 Take a few minutes to read the documentation (it's quite good).
-You need to sign up and get a free API Key from here (<https://developer.mapquest.com/>).
+You need to sign up and get a free API Key from [here](https://developer.mapquest.com/).

 ### Structured data responses (JSON)
 Back?
 Ok cool, let's try it out in Python.
-We're going to request the response in JSON format, which we can decode using Python's `json` (<https://docs.python.org/3.7/library/json.html>) module.
+We're going to request the response in JSON format, which we can decode using Python's [`json` module](https://docs.python.org/3.7/library/json.html).

     import urllib.request
     import json